Have you seen pictures of other teachers taking their piano recital outdoors? Have you wondered what goes into it?

 Many of us had to make the decision early in 2020 to either cancel our recitals, move them online for a virtual experience, or take a chance on creating an outdoor event.
 Rather than cancel, I opted in the spring to do a virtual YouTube recital.
 It went well, but it was a ton of work.
 And, my students, families and I all missed the human connection you get at a live event.

 I decided that the next recital would be outdoors.
-Texas offers a lot of challenges with weather, and I knew I was missing some essential equipment, so I began planning in June for a September recital.
+Texas offers a lot of challenges with weather, and I knew I was missing some essential equipment, so I began planning in June for a September piano recital outdoors.
 The big considerations were:

 Holding it on my front porch would eliminate a lot of expense and logistics, making that an easy decision.
 But, September is HOT in Texas, so it definitely needed to be in the late afternoon when my performers wouldn’t have sun in their eyes and guests might have some shade options.
 Because of the heat, it needed to be under an hour.